 Will you be supplying gels and isotonic drinks as otherwise I don't think I can run a marathon without them?

 We'll supply cookies, cakes and a get out of the bloody aid station encouragement instead.

 We want this to be a fun, low pressure achievable challenge.
 We don't want folk to feel under pressure to do all 10 if they're suffering.
-For a shirt, or a bit of slate, or some random worthless something.
 We don't want folk running half crippled or injured, doing actual real world damage to themselves, if you want to skip a day, then do, there is no pressure.
-No presentation, no group photos, no adulation from crowds of supporters.
 Handshake and a well done if you're a chap, hug and a well done if you're a girl.

 We're low key, just enjoy pushing yourself.
 If you've read down this far then you're probably the ideal person do be doing this, we like folk you because you've taken a few minutes to read what we've written and have a fair idea of what you're getting yourself into.
 There is a deep sense of satisfaction from knowing you've done these things, pushed your limits, you don't need the adulation, the likes, the kudos, just a lean back in a chair a long time from here and the thought that drifts across your mind.
 "I can't believe I did that."